rlqualls/sugarcane/README.md

     $ bundle
     $ rake install

-## Usage
+## Usage Examples

 Navigate to the root of your project and run sugarcane

+    $ sugarcane

+If you just want to run all checks on a specific file:

+    $ sugarcane -f README.md

+If you want to run checks on files matching a pattern:

     $ sugarcane --abc-glob '{lib,spec}/**/*.rb' --abc-max 15

-Alternatively, for `cane` functionality, add the report --option
+For original `cane` functionality, add the --report option

     $ sugarcane --report